 After traveling quite some distance from the little hut village we eventually reached a very flat small meadow, almost putting green like clearing.
 There they stopped and I was finally able to catch up and rest.
 We sat there for awhile, the monks munched on some kind of cracker thing handing me one.
-Then one of the monks emptied a cloth bag I hadn't noticed either carrying that either appeared out of nowhere or had been left on the putting green earlier.
+Then one of the monks emptied a cloth bag I hadn't noticed that either appeared out of nowhere or had been left on the green area earlier.
 Falling to the ground were several leather-like strap items, three of which were some sort of harness things and the others looking all the same as western style boot stirrups, but with loops in the back rather than metal spinners.
 The monks quickly strapped the harness-like things to themselves and motioned me to to the same.
 We did the same with the stirrups.

 Then they laid facing down in a prone position with a slight distance between them motioning me to do the same in the open space.
 One of the monks slipped a staff through loops across the back of our legs being held in place just above our heels by loops on the stirrups then his.
 He laid down and pushed the other staff along under his chest, mine, and the other monk about even with our shoulders through leather loops on the harness.
 Then with me between them holding the staff with both hands across my chest at my shoulders the same as the two of them the next thing I knew we were in the air with me positioned between them suspended by the two staffs front to back moving forward at a quick pace.
 The mountains fell away under us, the wind was blowing hard enough to force tears from my eyes, and the ground, that had dropped well below us, was passing beneath us at a fairly high rate of speed.